 Football in the Former Yugoslav Republic of Macedonia dates back to the early 20th century, with the first recorded match taking place in Skopje in April 1909.
 When the Napredak team defeated a side drawn from the ranks of the British army, a football-shaped monument was erected to commemorate the historic event.

 The first football club to emerge were FK Vardar from Skopje in 1912, ten years before FK Belasica GC and FK Bregalnica Stip were founded.
-During the Second World War, Macedonian representative teams played against German army sides and against Bulgaria, yet there was no official national team until after independence in 1991.
+During the Second World War, Macedonian representative teams played against German army sides and also against Bulgaria, yet there was no official national squad until after independence in 1991.

-In 1994 further strides were taken to incorporate FYROM into the global football family, with the award of FIFA and UEFA membership.
-In addition, the country joined the Balkan Football Federation, enabling it to participate in Under-16 and U18 tournaments in the region.
-In 1995, Vardar and FK Sileks appeared in European club competition, with Sileks reaching the first round of the now defunct UEFA Cup Winners' Cup, losing to VfL Borussia Mönchengladbach.
+The country's first championship was organised in season 1992/93, with 18 clubs entering.
+Vardar finished as champions and completed a double by lifting the Macedonian Cup.
+In 1994 further strides were taken to incorporate FYR Macedonia into the global football family, with the award of FIFA and UEFA membership.
+Moreover, the country joined the Balkan Football Federation, enabling it to participate in regional Under-16 and U18 tournaments.
+In 1995 Vardar and FK Sileks appeared in European competition, with Sileks reaching the first round of the now-defunct UEFA Cup Winners' Cup, losing to VfL Borussia Mönchengladbach.

-©UEFA.com 1998-2013.
+©UEFA.com 1998-2015.
 All rights reserved.